-- Write the name of the cation. - If the anion is an element, change its ending to -ide; if the anion is a polyatomic ion, simply write the name of the polyatomic ion. - If the cation can have more than one possible charge, write the charge as a Roman numeral in parentheses.
+- name of cation goes first. - If anion is element, change ending to -ide; - If anion is polyatomic ion, simply write the name of the polyatomic ion. - If the cation can have more than one possible charge, write the charge as a Roman numeral in parentheses.
+(Fe(II), Fe(III))